vinczedani/simple-fitness-tracker/README.md

 # Simple Fitness Timer

 A minimalist HIIT workout timer with a focus on readability and ease of use during workouts.
+99% of the app was built by purely using ai prompts, in ~3h total.

 ## Features